garado/silverbullet-geonotes/.github/README.md

 | `linkedFrom` | Show items from pages wiki-linked from pages matching this regex |
 | `linkedTo` | Show items from pages that wiki-link to pages matching this regex |

-The `auto` style automatically matches your SilverBullet theme (light/dark).

 **Map behavior:**
-- Hover a pin to see its popup; move into the popup to click links
+- Hover a pin to see its popup
-- Popup shows the item name, description (if any), and an "Open" link that navigates to the exact line in the source page
+- Popup shows the item name, description (if any), image (if any), and an "Open" link that navigates to the exact line in the source page
 - Refresh button (top-right) re-reads the current page and updates markers immediately, without waiting for a page re-index

+### Geolinks

+Inline links that encode a geographic location: `[Place Name](geo:lat,lon)`.

+- Geolinks will show up as pins in embedded map widgets.
+The map pin popup can optionally show an image if you include one with: `[Place Name](geo:lat,lon,optionalImageUrl)`
+- Freeform description text on the same line shows in the map popup: `[Bolinao](geo:16.38,119.89) #geo/hike Waterfalls and caves`
+- Clicking a geolink navigates to the page with that name (TODO might be broken)
+- Tags can be attached after the link: `[Mount Pinatubo](geo:15.14,120.34) #geo/hike`

+**Slash commands:**
+- `/geolink` — starts a geolink with location autocomplete
+- Type `[geo:` followed by a place name to trigger autocomplete (Nominatim/OpenStreetMap)

 ### Geonotes